clyall/FormEmailer/README.md

   * formulas: leave the formulas there

 ## Report Issues with FormEmailer
 I have only recently taken over this project.
 As a result, you may encounter bugs; please submit your bugs in the "Issues" tab for this repository.
-I will respond as soon as I can (also, please copy / paste your settings cell, located in the "Form Emailer" sheet in cell B3)
+I will respond as soon as I can (also, please share your google sheet with me)